Token-Specific Watermarking with Enhanced Detectability and Semantic Coherence for Large Language Models: Experiments

 \subsection{Results on Detectability and Semantic Coherence}

-Figure~\ref{fig:main_result} and~\ref{fig:llama} show results on OPT-1.3B and LLAMA2-7B, respectively, which highlight three key observations.
-First, our approach improves the Pareto frontier compared to the KGW baseline, attributable to two key factors.
+Figure~\ref{fig:main_result} and~\ref{fig:llama} show results on OPT-1.3B and LLAMA2 (7B, 13B and 70B), respectively, which highlight several key observations when comparing with the baselines.

+\textbf{Comparison with KGW~\cite{kirchenbauer23a}}: Our approach improves the Pareto frontier compared to the KGW baseline, attributable to two key factors.
 The first factor is that our method uniquely learns token-specific splitting ratios and watermark logits, which take into account the distinct context and semantics of each token.
 This is critical because the number of semantically appropriate tokens that can be chosen as the next token in the sequence can vary substantially at different time steps during text generation, depending on the context.
 In scenarios where this number is small (such as the example in Sec.~\ref{introduction}), it is essential to lower the splitting ratio and watermark logit to reduce the watermark strength.
 This adjustment increases the likelihood of selecting these valid choices as the next token, thereby maintaining semantics.
 Conversely, in situations where this number is large, increasing the splitting ratio and watermark logit to an \emph{appropriate} level can improve detectability while posing minimal risk to semantic coherence.
 Our method has the adaptability that allows for token-specific adjustments in splitting ratios and watermark logits, while KGW employs uniform values across all tokens.
 The second factor distinguishing our approach is the incorporation of multi-objective optimization, which enables simultaneous maximization of detectability and semantic integrity.
 This is achieved by concurrently optimizing a differentiable detection loss and a semantic loss.
-In contrast, the KGW method cannot explicitly optimize for these two objectives at the same time.
+In contrast, the KGW method cannot explicitly optimize for these two objectives together.

-Second, our method demonstrates a superior Pareto frontier compared to the SWEET baseline.
-Notably, SWEET's performance is inferior to KGW.
-This inferiority arises because SWEET, which aims to enhance semantic coherence, employs a selective watermarking mechanism.
-This mechanism focuses on tokens with high-entropy logits.
-As a result, tokens classified as low-entropy have $\delta = 0$.
-Although this threshold-based approach is rooted in watermarking in code generation, it is less effective in broader applications, such as on the C4 dataset.
-In contrast, our method employs a dynamic, multi-objective optimization framework to determine $\gamma_t$ and $\delta_t$ values.
-This approach not only improves the z-score but also enhances the semantic coherence of the watermarked text.
-Thus, our optimization strategy is more effective than SWEET's threshold-based method, particularly in general domains.